 Information Technology Help Desk: The Information Technology Help Desk is staffed 24 hours a day when school is in session (except University holidays) by experienced personnel who can answer hardware, software, and other computing questions.
 Contact the Help Desk at 898-5345 or email email@example.com.

 Study Abroad: Study Abroad offers over 300 affiliated study abroad programs in many different countries.
 Programs include: Cooperative Center for Study Abroad (CCSA), Kentucky Institute for International Education (KIIS), International Studies Abroad (ISA), International Student Exchange Program (ISEP).
 Contact the director of the Office of Education Abroad and Student Exchange at 615-898-5179 or visit www.mtsu.edu/~mtabroad/.

 Transfer Students: After the transfer student has received the official acceptance letter to MTSU from Admissions, go to www.mtsu.edu/transferonline.The Transfer Student Advising and Registration Process consist of an online orientation "Transfer Orientation Online"; and an academic advising appointment.
 Transfer Orientation Online is a brief web-based orientation and entry to college advising appointment system.
 The completion of Transfer Orientation Online and academic advising are required to gain access to registration.
-Contact email@example.com or (615) 898-2111, if you have questions.
-For more information for transfer students, see www.mtsu.edu/transfer.
+Contact firstname.lastname@example.org or (615) 898-2111, if you have questions.
+Click here for more information for transfer students.